Your quick kitchen reference for cups, tablespoons, ounces, and more!

 As an Amazon Associate, we earn from qualifying purchases.

 There are 3 teaspoons in 1 tablespoon.
-This is a fundamental conversion to remember for quick measurements.
+This is a fundamental kitchen conversion, especially useful for baking and cooking when you need to scale recipes or measure small quantities accurately.

 There are 16 ounces in 1 pound.
-This is essential for converting weights of dry ingredients.
+This is essential for converting weights of dry ingredients like flour, sugar, or meat.

 The conversion from grams to cups depends on the ingredient.
 For example, 1 cup of all-purpose flour is about 120 grams, while 1 cup of granulated sugar is about 200 grams.
-Use our weight converter for accurate results.
+For accurate conversions, use our weight converter tool or download our printable chart.

 Use dry measuring cups and spoons.
-Spoon the ingredient into the cup or spoon and level off the top with a straight edge.
-Avoid packing the ingredient unless specified.
+Spoon the ingredient into the cup, then level off with a straight edge.
+Avoid packing unless the recipe specifies.
+For best results, use a digital kitchen scale.

 Yes!
 Download our printable cooking conversion chart for easy reference in your kitchen.